-Beginning in February 2013, KPA conducted preliminary investigations and studies to develop a recommended pipe line route.
-In September 2013 the City of Temple contracted with KPA to provide the engineering services required to design and administer construction of the improvements needed to meet Panda’s demands.
-KPA completed all surveys, easements, design and acquired a TxDOT permit to install approximately 6 miles of the pipe line within the ROW for FM 93.
-The project included a pump station with a capacity of 7.0 mgd, 8 miles of 24” pipe line, which includes two directional drills totaling 3,800 LF.
+Beginning in February 2013, KPA conducted preliminary investigations and studies to develop a recommended pipeline route.
+In September 2013 the City of Temple contracted with KPA to provide the engineering services required to design and administer the construction of the improvements needed to meet Panda’s demands.
+KPA completed all surveys, easements, designs and acquired a TxDOT permit to install approximately 6 miles of the pipeline within the ROW for FM 93.
+The project included a pump station with a capacity of 7.0 mgd, 8 miles of 24” pipeline, which includes two directional drills totaling 3,800 LF.
 The project also included SCADA components for automated operation.
-While not technically a utility relocation project, this project demonstrates KPA’s ability to engineer large diameter waterlines in a manner that is constructible within a limited and crowded right of way.
+While not technically a utility relocation project, this project demonstrates KPA’s ability to engineer large-diameter waterlines in a manner that is constructible within a limited and crowded right of way.

 Scope of Services: KPA provided Preliminary and Final design, permitting, coordination with TxDOT, Bechtel (Panda contractor), City of Temple, Railroad, ONCOR and Panda Representatives, easement preparation, Opinion of Probable Cost, Bidding, Review of bids, and Recommendation to Award Contract, On-Site Representation and Construction Administration of three separate construction contracts.